pivotal/docs-tap/cli-plugins/build-service/overview.hbs.md

 # Build Service CLI plug-in overview

-Use the Build Service CLI plug-in to view all the Tanzu Build Service resources on any Kubernetes cluster that has Tanzu Application Platform or Tanzu Build Service installed.
+This topic tells you how to use the Build Service CLI plug-in to view all the Tanzu Build Service resources on any Kubernetes cluster that has Tanzu Application Platform (commonly known as TAP) or Tanzu Build Service (commonly known as TBS) installed.

 ## <a id='command-reference'></a>Command reference